-Our ordinary membership now is designed to encompass not only the SVN veteran members but also all of any Corps, male or female, who have served in 106 Fd Wksp or 106 descendant Army successor elements in Australia at any time up until 2013.
-Naturally, the membership eligibility covers those or who have served, or now serve, in 106 Fd Wksp 7 CSSB since it was retitled in 2013 or will serve in this unit in the future.
+The ordinary membership was later changed to encompass not only the SVN veteran members but also all of any Corps, male or female, who had served in 106 Fd Wksp or 106 descendant Army successor elements based in Australian locations.
+Naturally, the membership eligibility covered those or who had served in 106 Fd Wksp 7 CSSB since it became a retitled sub-unit in 2013.

-- To bring honour on our Unit and to keep alive the memory of our departed
+- To bring honour on 106 and to keep alive the memory of our departed

 - To make contact with members and provide a means for them to keep in touch and share their experiences

-- To record and promote the past and present history of our Unit.
-We seek not only to tell our stories but to provide a window on our experience for our families and all those who would tread in our path.
+- To record and promote the past and present history of 106 - not only to tell stories but to provide a window on experiences for family members of 106ers and all those who would tread in their path.

 - To provide and maintain this web site.

-- To foster contacts with other RAEME units and fraternal organizations and to assist them where we can.
+- To foster contacts with other RAEME units and fraternal organizations and to assist them where possible.

 Background to forming The Association

 In 2003 a group of veterans, who had served with 106 Field Workshop RAEME on active service in the South Vietnam conflict, decided to organize a major reunion in Brisbane over the 2004 ANZAC Day Weekend.
 With Phillip Bond at the helm, their efforts resulted in the Gathering of RAEME, 2004, not only for veterans of 106 but for all-serving and past members of the Corps of RAEME including those of RAAMC, RAAOC and AACC who served in RAEME Units.
 The Gathering involved activities over three days including the ANZAC Day March under the auspices of The RAEME Association of Queensland.
 For the March, The Prince Phillip Corps Banner was paraded publicly for the first time, the Banner Guard being drawn from serving RAEME.